fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-agentless.md

 Dec 03 15:02:38 server systemd[1]: icinga2.service: Consumed 3.256s CPU time.
 ```

-Note that the status `Active` must be `inactive (dead) since XXXXXX`, indicating that the service is down.
-Press `Q` for quit the output.
+Note that the status `Active` must be `inactive (dead) since XXXXXX`.
+Press `q` to end the output.

 ### Config.d directory

-After a basic Icinga2 installation, there are already some sample files for monitoring the local server.
+The basic Icinga2 installation provides sample files for monitoring the local server.
 All files can be found in the following directory:

 ```
 sudo ls -al /etc/icinga2/conf.d/